Power & Instrumentation (Gujarat) Secures Third Consecutive Contract for Udaipur Air Terminal Project - www.lokmattimes.com

 The scope of work includes design, supply, installation, testing, commissioning, and client handover of the complete power supply system for the terminal.
 The project is scheduled for completion within six months from the effective date.

-This latest order follows two previous contracts awarded by the same clientone on 5th May 2025 valued at Rs21.41 Cr, and another on 21st May 2025 valued at Rs24.77 Cr.
-With this third order of Rs6.25 Cr, the total cumulative value of work orders received for the Udaipur Air Terminal project now stands at Rs52.43 Cr.
+This latest order follows two previous contracts awarded by the same client—one on 5th May 2025 valued at ₹21.41 Cr, and another on 21st May 2025 valued at ₹24.77 Cr.
+With this third order of ₹6.25 Cr, the total cumulative value of work orders received for the Udaipur Air Terminal project now stands at ₹52.43 Cr.

 The successive contracts underscore Power & Instrumentation (Gujarat) Limited's strong execution capabilities and its growing presence in the airport infrastructure domain.
 The company remains committed to delivering high-quality, time-sensitive, and technically complex projects that meet stringent regulatory and operational requirements.